 Why should manufacturers reduce sugar?

-High dietary intakes of sugar in Ireland are an issue of public health concern due to the rising rates of overweight and obesity and non-communicable diseases (NCDs) such as Type 2 Diabetes.
+High dietary sugar intakes in Ireland are an issue of public health concern due to the rising rates of overweight and obesity and non-communicable diseases (NCDs) such as type 2 diabetes.
 This situation is the basis for the call to the food industry to reformulate the sugar content of certain commonly consumed processed prepacked foods by 20%, as set out in the report Priority Food Categories for Reformulation in Ireland.
 Reducing the sugar content of food incrementally can allow consumer palates to adapt to less sweet food, ultimately changing consumer taste preferences slowly over time.

 What is WHO saying about the use of artificial sweeteners when reformulating food?

-A World Health Organization (WHO) report on the use of artificial sweeteners published in May 2023, concluded that artificial sweeteners should not be used to control body weight or reduce the risk of NCDs.
+A World Health Organization (WHO) report on the use of artificial sweeteners published in May 2023, concluded that artificial sweeteners should not be used to control body weight or reduce the risk of NCDs (WHO, 2023).

 Safety assessments of certain artificial sweeteners